weiweintvy/Quanlichitieu/Pos/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Support
-If you need technical support or have any questions, please send a message to agazinakou@gmail.com or via skype: aziiin5